Okanjo/okanjo-docs/docs/Objects.md

 :   `int`  How many of this item was purchased.
 `status`
 :   `int enum`  The status of the item.
 See [`OrderStatus`](Constants.html#OrderStatus).
+`variant`
+:   `string` The variant of the product selected by the buyer.
 `product_type`
 :   `int enum`   The original type of the product.
 See [`ProductType`](Constants.html#ProductType).
 `product_brand_id`